fallahn/crogine/editor/model_definition_format.md

         {
             //Supplies a path to a texture containing mask data, used to control the lighting
             //properties of the material.
 The red channel controls specular intensity, the green
-            //channel controls the specular amount, and the blue channel controls self illumination mask = "path/to/mask.png"
+            //channel controls the specular amount, and the blue channel controls self illumination.
+            //The alpha channel controls the amount of reflection of the Scene's skybox, if it
+            //has one, else reflections appear black.
+An alpha value of 0 is full reflection,
+            //and 1 is no reflection, so by default materials arenot reflective. mask = "path/to/mask.png"

             //Alternatively a mask colour can be provided in normalised 4 component format.
 This